mohammed-deeb/cv/README.md

 This is a [Next.js](https://nextjs.org) project made by Mohammed Deeb to showcase his resume and work.
+This is his first ever JS web application and he used Supabase as a backend with Github CI/CD piplines and schedules to okiru the data info for availability.

 ## Getting Started:
 <h3>Demo: https://mohammed-deeb.github.io/cv </h3>